vaasanthpendem/LiDAR-Denoising/README.md

 ## Overview

 This project bridges classroom signal processing theory with a practical robotics perception challenge: denoising LiDAR intensity signals.
-Starting from raw `.bin` point cloud files, we build a full pipeline from data preprocessing through denoising and quantitative evaluation.
+Starting from raw `.bin` point cloud files, we build a full pipeline from the data preprocessing through denoising and quantitative evaluation.

 ---